-The RRC considers the core insurance risk profile against Group and subsidiary undertaking risk tolerances on a monthly basis for elemental PML modelling and quarterly non-elemental RDS analysis.
+The RRC considers the core insurance risk profile against Group and subsidiary undertaking risk tolerances on a monthly basis for elemental PML modelling and quarterly for non-elemental RDS analysis.
 The RRC has a key role in terms of oversight of the capital models, evaluating the appropriateness of and any proposed major changes to its design, implementation and operation and ensuring that it remains an effective tool to support decision making.

-IRRC Review - The Group committee meets quarterly to ensure that the Group's strategies and tactical investment actions are consistent with the Group's investment risk preference, appetite and risk and return objectives.
+IRRC Review - The Group committee meets quarterly to ensure that the Group's strategy and tactical investment actions are consistent with the Group's investment risk preference, appetite and risk and return objectives.
 The committee also reviews new products and potential correlations with insurance risk.
 The committee further ensures the risk tolerances are incorporated into the overall risk appetite framework.
 On a quarterly basis, the committee's reports and conclusions are reviewed by the RRC.

 Reserve Committee Review - The committee meets formally at least quarterly to review and approve all significant individual claim reserves and any large additional case reserves.
-Although a single meeting is held, the committee consists of LUK members and LICL members who can only make decisions in respect of their own companies.
+Although a combined meeting is held for LICL and LUK, the committee consists of LUK members and LICL members who can only make decisions in respect of their own companies.
+LSL conducts a separate quarterly reserve committee meeting process.